Thomas Deng

-Thomas Jok Deng (born 20 March 1997) is an Australian professional footballer who plays as a central defender for Japanese club Albirex Niigata.
+Thomas Jok Deng (born 20 March 1997) is a professional soccer player who plays as a central defender for J1 League club Yokohama F. Marinos.
 Born a South Sudanese refugee in Kenya, he has represented the Australia national team.

-Personal life
+Early life

-Thomas Jok Deng was born on 20 March 1997 into a family of South Sudanese refugees in Nairobi, Kenya.
-He, along with his family, were fleeing from the conflict in South Sudan and eventually resettled in Adelaide, South Australia, in 2003, when Deng was six years old.
+Thomas Jok Deng was born 20 March 1997 into a family of South Sudanese refugees in Nairobi, Kenya.
+He and his family were fleeing the conflict in South Sudan, eventually settling in Adelaide, South Australia, in 2003, when Deng was six years old.
+His father remained in Kenya to serve as a doctor with Save the Children, and died in 2007.
+His family moved to Melbourne, Victoria in 2011.

-Deng has four older siblings, as well as a half-brother who lives in Uganda.
+Deng has four older siblings as well as a half-brother who lives in Uganda.
 His older brother, Peter Deng, has represented South Sudan at senior level.